Search Efficient Binary Network Embedding: Introduction

 Recently, network embedding~\cite{perozzi2014deepwalk,tang2015line,yang2015network,zhang2017network} has been proposed to facilitate network analytic tasks, which aims to embed network nodes into a low-dimensional continuous vector space, by preserving network structure and/or node content information.
 After learning new node representations, network analytic tasks can be easily carried out by applying off-the-shelf machine learning algorithms to the new embedding space.
 However, such a machine learning driven network embedding paradigm often results in node representations that are inefficient for large-scale similarity search in terms of both time and memory.
-Consider a network with 10 million nodes, if we learn 200-dimensional dense vector-format node representations for each node, it requires 15G memory to accommodate these representations using standard double precision numbers, which is prohibitively intractable for general computing devices.
-Given a query node, if we want to find its similar nodes among the whole network, it requires to calculate the Euclidean distance between the query node and all other nodes in the network, which requires 2 billion times of floating-point product operation and 2 billion times of floating-point addition operation.
+Consider a network with 10 million nodes, if we learn 200-dimensional continuous vector-format representations for each node, it requires 15G memory to accommodate these representations using standard double precision numbers, which is prohibitively intractable for general computing devices.
+Given a query node, if we want to find its similar nodes among the whole network using Euclidean distance in the continuous embedding space, it requires 2 billion times of floating-point product operation and 2 billion times of floating-point addition operation, to measure distance between the query node and all other nodes in the network.
 The high computational cost makes it unsuitable for real-time retrieval systems that require responsive solutions.
 In summary, searching similar nodes with continuous node representations inevitably incurs high time and memory cost, resulting in unsatisfactory performance on large-scale networks.